unfoldadmin/django-unfold/docs/integrations/django-celery-beat.md

 ---
 title: django-celery-beat
 order: 0
-description: Integration with django-celery-beat.
+description: Integration with django-celery-beat, a Django scheduler for periodic tasks.
+Learn how to properly integrate it with Unfold admin interface to maintain consistent styling and functionality across your admin panel.
 ---

 # django-celery-beat

 In general, django-celery-beat does not have any components that require special styling.
-The default changelist templates are not inheriting from Unfold's `ModelAdmin` but they are using default `ModelAdmin` coming from `django.contrib.admin` which is causing some design discrepancies in the changelist.
+However, there is an integration issue to be aware of.
+The default changelist templates in django-celery-beat are not inheriting from Unfold's `ModelAdmin` class but instead are using the default `ModelAdmin` class from `django.contrib.admin`.
+This inconsistency causes noticeable design discrepancies in the changelist views, breaking the uniform appearance of your admin interface.
+To maintain a consistent look and feel throughout your admin panel, you'll need to override these admin classes as shown in the code example below.

-In the source code below you can find a short code snippet to unregister all `django-celery-beat` admin classes and register them with the proper parent `ModelAdmin` class.
+In the source code below, you can find a short code snippet that demonstrates how to unregister all `django-celery-beat` admin classes and register them with the proper parent `ModelAdmin` class.

 ```python
 # admin.py